MrFritzBHS/Intro-to-Programming-Python/Unit-7/Demos/Day-22-Number-Guesser/README.md

 If the user is within 5 of the correct answer, tell them "Close!"

 For example if the secret number is 25, and the guess is 20, print `"Close!"`.
 This should also work for the guess 30.

+## But what was the secret number??

+In the `for` loop example, if the user cannot correctly guess within 5 guesses, tell them the correct answer.